Property & Casualty Insurance Carriers

 Recent Developments

-• Property and casualty insurance carriers moderately increased their prices in the first eight months of 2023.
-Industry employment increased slightly during the period while wages for nonsupervisory employees increased moderately.
+• Property and casualty insurance carriers moderately increased their prices during 2023, according to the US Bureau of Labor Statistics (BLS).
+Industry employment increased slightly during 2023 while wages for nonsupervisory employees increased moderately, according to the BLS.

 • The combination of ongoing climate change and increased commerce along inland waterways could result in greater workers’ compensation exposures, according to Risk & Insurance Magazine.
 Seamen and other maritime laborers who work daily — often with heavy or dangerous equipment in high-risk environments like tugboats, barges, fishing boats, drilling rigs, and platforms on inland waterways — face a host of workplace hazards.
 These include diving and dredge accidents, falls, heavy machinery malfunctions, or exposure to toxic chemicals such as asbestos or benzene.
 Climate change, which is causing extreme rain and flooding and contributing to higher water levels on rivers in some areas while causing drought and low water levels in others, will intensify those risks.
 Flooding and high-water marks are now happening in more places and more regularly than before, almost without warning, according to Risk & Insurance Magazine.
 On the other side of the climate change coin, drought is leading to lower water levels and a different set of workers’ compensation exposures.
 “Historically low water levels in the central US led to extensive delays in transport, barges ran aground and were stuck for weeks, and the transportation supply infrastructure was hobbled,” said Joe Paduda, principal of Health Strategy Associates.
 “Barges had to be off-loaded while still in transit to enable them to get by shallow areas, increasing potential injuries due to nonstandard loading and unloading operations.
 “These issues likely led to higher payroll costs and thus higher workers’ comp premiums.
 It is possible additional injuries occurred,” Paduda said.